-- (b) AEMO must prepare an NSLP by each Profile Area in accordance with section 11 of Metrology Procedure: Part B and apply it by Profile Area to the metering data from type 6 metering installations to produce interval metering data for type 6 metering installations. - (c) This requirement only applies to the Jurisdiction specified in the following table:
+- (b) AEMO must prepare an NSLP by each Profile Area in accordance with section 11 of Metrology Procedure: Part B and apply it by Profile Area to the metering data from type 6 metering installations. - (c) This requirement only applies to the Jurisdiction specified in the following table:

-Jurisdiction Variation in accordance with Jurisdictional policy New South Wales, Queensland, South Australia, Australian Capital Territory AEMO must enable the transfer to AEMO of parameters for the calculation of a weekly load scaling factor, which represents the estimated data for First-Tier Controlled Loads.
+Jurisdiction Variation in accordance with Jurisdictional policy

+New South Wales, AEMO must enable the transfer to AEMO of parameters for the calculation of a weekly load scaling factor, which represents the estimated data for First-Tier

+Queensland, Controlled Loads.

+South Australia,

+Australian

+Capital Territory